adambard/learnxinyminutes-docs/ansible.html.markdown

 that you are using a ssh with API to perform your action.
 The simplest way is to execute remote command in more controlled way (still using ssh).
-On the other hand - in advanced scope - you can wrap Ansible (use python Ansible code as a library) with your own Python scrips!
-This is awesome!
+On the other hand - in advanced scope - you can wrap Ansible (use python Ansible code as a library) with your own Python scripts!
 It would act a bit like Fabric then.

 ## Example